Maki Mirage: Evaluations of Imperial Japanese espionage

 After the conclusion of World War II, Major General Shun Akikusa, the leader of Japanese intelligence in Manchukuo, reported that of the twenty or so agents that the Japanese had trained, only three had ever reported back while on Russian soil (likely through signals intelligence).
 Unfortunately, the three did not send any intelligence information ever.

 According to A.M.
-Nair, an Indian instructor at the Japanese intelligence school in Hsinking (Changchun), Manchuria, they trained some thirty Koreans who crossed over into the Russian Far East.
+Nair, an Indian instructor at the Japanese intelligence school in Xinjing (Changchun), Manchuria, they trained some thirty Koreans who crossed over into the Russian Far East.
 None ever reported back.
-After 1945-46, some of the very same men that Nair trained were now working as Soviet cadres in North Korea.
+After 1945–46, some of the very same men that Nair trained were now working as Soviet cadres in North Korea.
 This leads to the conclusion that many if not most were simply Soviet double agents.

 Further, there is an American intelligence report based on interrogations of Japanese intelligence officials and officers which was commissioned on Feb.
 28, 1950 under the command of General Douglas MacArthur and entitled "Japanese Intelligence on Soviet Intentions near End of World War II."
 The report was composed from interrogations with several colleagues of Shun Akikusa including: Hiroshi Oshima (Berlin Military Attache), Michitake Yamaoka (Moscow Military Attache), the Private Secretary, Kanyei Chuyo (head of Japanese Naval Intelligence), Seizo Arisue (head of the Intelligence Bureau), and Masao Yoshizumi, lieutenant-general and head of Military Affairs Bureau.
 The report stated that the Japanese tried to recruit White Russians, Koreans and Manchurians but no reliable reports or information came as a result.
 Espionage was described as the "least valuable" component of Japanese state intelligence, and those few agents by which Japan did use to transfer information were White Russian emigres, although many of them were Soviet agents.

 Author Aleksandr Kulanov wrote that the Japanese officers Michitaro Komatsubara, Hikosaburo Hata, and "the entire Russian department of the Japanese secret police fell victim to an enormous OGPU and military intelligence effort of disinformation, from the year 1937 onward."

 Kuromiya and Pepłoński's research stated that, "By one Japanese estimate, only less than 5 percent of Japan’s attempts at penetrating Soviet territory succeeded in the 1930s, whereas the success rate of the Soviet penetration of Manchurian territory was at least 65 percent."
 The scholars also cited another Japanese history by former counterintelligence officers which described Manchuria in 1937 as an atmosphere of "unprecedented international espionage."